10kH/LOGIC/README.md

 ### Source Files

 - `dataset.py`: Script for handling and processing datasets.
-- `main.py`: Main script for running general experiments.
+- `main.py`: Main script for running experiments on the VAST dataset.
 - `models.py`: Script containing model definitions and related functions.
 - `run.sh`: Shell script for executing experiments on the VAST dataset.